dummy-ilh/MINE/NN/RNN.md

-Below is your exact content rewritten into **clean Markdown** with images embedded (I used diagrams from GeeksforGeeks and the image URL you provided).
-I kept your original wording and math intact, only adding headings, LaTeX blocks, and image embeds so the document is ready to use.

-> **Notes**
->
-> * The main reference for definitions, math, and diagrams is the GeeksforGeeks article I fetched. ([GeeksforGeeks][1])
-> * I also embedded the Google-licensed thumbnail URL you supplied near the LSTM section.

 ---

 # What is a Recurrent Neural Network (RNN)?

 A Recurrent Neural Network (RNN) is a type of neural network designed to handle sequential data or time series data, like text, audio, or video.
 Unlike a traditional Feedforward Neural Network where information flows in a single direction, an RNN has a **"loop"** that allows information to persist and be used in future calculations.
-This gives it a form of **"memory."** 🧠 ([GeeksforGeeks][1])
+This gives it a form of **"memory."** 🧠

 Think of it like a human reading a sentence: you understand the meaning of the current word by also remembering the words that came before it.
 An RNN does the same, using the output from a previous step as an additional input for the current step.